eyeson-team/eyeson-node-layer/README.md

 All number values are in pixels.

 The `LayerObject` is just an object containing `type` and all its settings.
 It's great for further delta updates.

+Supported types are `image/png`, `image/jpeg`, and `image/webp`.
+WebP and JPG support compression that can be set as quality between 0 and 1.

 ```js
 const user = eyeson.join(...)